 WOMEN FOR OTHERS

 Open to: Freshmen and sophomore women

-Men & Women for Others is at the heart of the Jesuit and Gonzaga Mission.
+Women for Others is at the heart of the Jesuit and Gonzaga Mission.
 It is committed to support the Gonzaga and the Spokane community by assisting local organizations in providing food, shelter and other basic necessities to locals in need.
 In giving back, we learn how to be caring citizens.
-Members of this community will also take a Service Learning English, Philosophy or Religion course together.
+Many members of this community will also take a Service Learning English, Philosophy or Religion course together.

 Location: Coughlin Hall, 5th floor

 Open to: Freshmen and sophomore men and women (housed in separate wings be gender on same floor)

 This community has a two-pronged focus: to foster local and global understanding of different cultures and the support of social justice and the celebration of difference.
 The community will provide opportunities for students to engage with faculty and local professionals who are committed to these values.